ghostFaceKillah/agc-imgs/README.md

 ### Subtle difference between Atari Grand Challange and Openai Gym Atari colours

+The year is 2019.
 There is a subtle difference in colors between Atari Grand Challange and OpenAI gym.

-Atari Grand Challange is an openly accesible collection of behavioural cloning data gathered from various Atari games.
+- Atari Grand Challange is an openly accesible collection of behavioural cloning data gathered from various Atari games.
-OpenAI gym is, among others, wrapper around the same games.
+- OpenAI gym is, among others, wrapper around the same games.

+- I trained my neural net on AGC and it wasn't performing on OpenAI gym.
+Why?
-Turns out that the images are not the same!
+- Turns out that the images are not the same!
 They have differences that changes outputs of neural nets, but are not perceptible by bare eye.
+- Another lesson learned in AI!

 Here's the comparison: